berserkhmdvhb/aiinsurance/README.md

 ## `testthat` Unit Tests

 All functions include type checking of inputs.
-Unit tests were used for some functions.
+Some functions were supplied with unit tests.
 For purpose of illustration, I will describe the tests for the [`eval_hmd`](https://github.com/berserkhmdvhb/aiinsurance/blob/main/R/eval_hmd.R) function, which accepts `actual` and `predicted` objects, and then computes evaluation metrics suitable for a binary classified prediction.
 The function returns a hash containing various evaluation metrics, as well as a confusion matrix plot.
 Since the inputs `actual` and `predicted` should have certain conditions, the following type checkings and other tests were embedded inside the `eval_hmd` function:

 1. The actual input and predict input can be matrices, and if not, they should be of class either `numeric` or `factor`.